-In addition to agreeing short-term appointments of non-executive directors between AGMs, the Board also appoints directors to the positions of Chairman and Vice-Chairman.
-The roles of Chairman and Chief Executive are separate and their profiles, which were recently reviewed and updated, distinguish clearly between leading the Board and executive responsibility for the running of the business.
+In addition to agreeing short-term appointments of non-executive directors between AGMs, the Board also appoints directors to the positions of Chair and Vice-Chair.
+The roles of Chair and Chief Executive are separate and their profiles, which were recently reviewed and updated, distinguish clearly between leading the Board and executive responsibility for the running of the business.

 The Board has agreed a process for evaluating, in consecutive years, its performance and that of individual directors.

 The Board usually meets six times a year.
 It is supported in its work by Board committees and executive management groups.

 There are four committees supporting the work of the Board.

 The Audit and Risk Committee is charged with, amongst other things, considering the reports of the external and internal auditors and the executive’s responses, endorsing the Annual Report and Accounts to the Board, endorsing the (re-)appointment of the external auditor to the Board, and oversight of risk management and financial and other internal controls.